 We invoice periodically, usually monthly, for our services, which invoices set forth the following information:

-- the nature of the services rendered by date and the aggregate charge for those services and
+- a. the nature of the services rendered by date and the aggregate charge for those services and

 We issue statements periodically, setting forth: